ggualiato/oireachtas-app/README.md

 - React Testing Library
 - Vitest
 - MSW
+- json-server

 ## Preview

+**NOTE: the filter was done using the status field, becuase I couldn't find how to filter by type with the Oireachtas API**
 ![Preview](preview.gif)
-** the filter was done using the status field, becuase I couldn't find how to filter by type with the Oireachtas API**